earchibong/devops_projects/kubenetes_03.md

 ```
 <br>

-- Create a manifest file for a PVC, and based on the gp2 storageClass a PV will be dynamically created
+- Create a manifest file `pvc.yaml` for a PVC and, based on the gp2 storageClass, a PV will be dynamically created
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim